SketchyMaze/guidebook/docs/custom-levels/index.md

 See the [Doodads](../doodads.md) page for a description of the game's built-in doodads and how they interact with each other.

 ---

+## Giant Screenshot

+From the level editor it is possible to create a "Giant Screenshot" of your whole entire level and save it as a PNG image.
+Access this feature by clicking on the "Level->Giant screenshot" menu of the editor.

+Screenshots are saved in your [profile directory](../profile-directory.md) in the 'screenshots' folder; there is a shortcut in the Level menu to open the screenshots folder in your file browser.

+---